pikvm/pikvm/docs/on_boot_config.md

 2. Insert the memory card into the computer and mount the first FAT32 partition.

 3. Among the system files you will see the file `pikvm.txt`.

-    If you haven't enabled PiKVM yet, this file will contain a single line `FIRST_BOOT=1`.
-If it does not exist, make it `pikvm.txt`.
+    * If you haven't powered up PiKVM yet, this file will contain a single line `FIRST_BOOT=1`.
+Do not remove it, just add following lines from the next step.

+    * If the file does not exist, create an empty file (don't add `FIRST_BOOT` option).

 4. To connect to Wi-Fi with DHCP, you will need an ESSID (network name) and a password.
 Add this to `pikvm.txt`.
     If the file doesn't exists, just create it.
 Like following: